Abirami538/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+Exp 3:Correlation and regression for data analysis

+NAME: ABIRAMI A

+REGISTER NO:212224040010
 # Aim :

 To analyse given data using coeffificient of correlation and regression line